Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 | Analytics depth | Moderate | Comprehensive |

-Choose Spotify for Podcasters if: You run a single show and don't need team collaboration.
+Choose Spotify for Creators if: You run a single show and don't need team collaboration.

 Choose Transistor if: You manage multiple podcasts or need team access controls.

-Captivate costs $19-99/month based on downloads and focuses on growth-oriented podcasters.
+Captivate costs $17-90/month on annual billing ($19-99/month billed monthly) based on downloads and focuses on growth-oriented podcasters.

 |---|---|---|